 When wearing the Commuter suit, the elastic cords hidden inside it push us to assume a folded position, as if we were working on the computer.

-The designer's goal is to make workers aware, to make them understand which are the wrong steps they shouldn't take.
+The designer's goal is to make workers aware, to make them understand which are the wrong steps that they should not take.

-Il work it is mainly inspired by the life of commuters, who find themselves in one liminal space, an in-between place where we can move our minds from one state to another.
+Il work it is mainly inspired by the life of commuters, who find themselves in one liminal space, an in-between place where we can move our mind from one state to another.

 Second boss: Self-Manager